15 Birds With Weird Names and Their Pictures

 Its origin, the Old Dutch verb hot-en-tot, which means to stammer, alludes to their language’s click consonants.

-The birds’ small, round shape and size and their resemblance to quails are referenced in the compound name Buttonquail, but it turns out that they are unrelated.
+The birds’ small, round shape and size and their resemblance to quails are referenced in the compound name Buttonquail, but they are unrelated.

 12. Paradise Whydah